Request Application Training for the Philips iU22

 XRES adaptive image processing: Real-time speckle reduction standard on the iU22 that also enhances edge definition.

 iSCAN intelligent optimization: Automatic one-button global image optimization standard on the Philips iU22 through AI adjustment of TGC, Doppler and receiver gain, compression curve, Doppler PRF, and Doppler baseline.

-iFOCUS: This intelligent focusing technology on the Philips iU22 provides automatic computation of beam characteristics for selected region of interest, and improve detailed resolution and tissue uniformity for selected area.
-The function decreases need for traditional focus controls.
+iFOCUS: This intelligent focusing technology on the Philips iU22 provides automatic computation of beam characteristics for a selected region of interest, and improve detailed resolution and tissue uniformity for the selected area.
+The function decreases the need for traditional focus controls.

-PureWave Crystal technology: A breakthrough a single crystal technology for the Philips iU22 that allows greater acoustic efficiency and bandwidth that piezoelectric (Ceramic) technology.
+PureWave Crystal technology: A breakthrough single crystal technology for the Philips iU22 that allows greater acoustic efficiency and bandwidth than piezoelectric (Ceramic) technology.

-iSCAN: This is an one-touch image optimization function for the iU22 in 2D mode and Doppler mode.
+iSCAN: This is a one-touch image optimization function for the iU22 in 2D mode and Doppler mode.
 It is available on all imaging transducers and operations in conjunction with SonoCT and XRES imaging.

 Advanced XRES: On the iU22 this adaptive image processing helps eliminate virtually all speckle noise and enhances border definition on all imaging transducers.